abitravers1989/driftrock/README.md

 The answer should be output to Command Line.

-#  How You Can Use It.
+#  How You Can Install It.

 Navigate to your command line.
 Type in: